Dallas-Alfonso/Paradise-Rooms/README.md

 ## Features

-**Search through a selection of Rooms with Unique features::** Explore a variety of hotel rooms each offering different amenities and characteristics.
+**Search through a selection of Rooms with Unique features:** Explore a variety of hotel rooms each offering different amenities and characteristics.

 ![Main Page and Individual Room](./public/Paradise-Rooms-pt3-A.gif)